rangle/ngCourse2/handout/components/creating_components.md

 }
 ```

-To use this component we simply add `<hello></hello>` to our HTML, and Angular will insert an instance of the `Hello` view between those tags.
+We need to import the **Component** decarator from '@angular/core' before we can make use of it.
+To use this component we simply add `<hello></hello>` to the HTML file or another template, and Angular will insert an instance of the `Hello` view between those tags.

 [View Example](http://plnkr.co/edit/LmsR4psbJZwXH0c4lpMa?p=preview)